Universal Life Insurance

 Universal Life Insurance Offers:

-- An actual cash value element that permits you to miss premium payments because long as you have enough funds built-in place to cover the cost of insurance premiums.
+- An actual cash value element that permits you to miss premium payments because long as you have enough funds built-in place to cover the cost of universal life insurance premiums.
 Indeed there might be an initial period — for example, your first year — during that you are not able to access this component of the insurance policy.

 - The potential to increase and decrease the policy death benefits, as needed, based primarily upon your current conditions.